jonasf/jonasf.github.io/_drafts/sudo-on-windows.md

 ---
 layout: post
 title:  "Sudo on windows?"
-metadescription: "If you wish to run a command line command on a Windows OS that requires elevated privileges you have to start an entire new command prompt with administrator privileges by right clicking it and clicking run as administrator.
+metadescription: "If you wish to run a command line command on a Windows OS that requires elevated privileges you have to start a new command prompt with administrator privileges by right clicking it and clicking run as administrator.
 In a Unix-like OS you simply type sudo before the command, enter your password, and run it - much simpler.
-I decided to play around and see if you could introduce the sudo command in Windows."
+I decided to play around and see if I could introduce the sudo command to Windows."
 date:   2015-03-31 20:10:01
 tags: windows powershell
 ---

-If you wish to run a command line command on a Windows OS that requires elevated privileges you have to start an entire new command prompt with administrator privileges by right clicking it and clicking "run as administrator".
+If you wish to run a command line command on a Windows OS that requires elevated privileges you have to start a new command prompt with administrator privileges by right clicking it and clicking "run as administrator".
 In a Unix-like OS you simply type "sudo" before the command, enter your password, and run it - much simpler.
-I decided to play around and see if you could introduce the sudo command in Windows.
+I decided to play around and see if I could introduce the sudo command to Windows.

 The most versatile command prompt in the Windows OS is, in my opinion, Powershell so I used that for my test.